coatyio/coaty-js/docs/man/migration-guide.md

 ### Changes in communication protocol

 * The MQTT topic structure has been optimized.
-Your application code is affected by this change.
+Your application code is not affected by this change.
+* You can now specify partial options for `CommunicationManager.restart()`.
+* Take further actions after calling `CommunicationManager.restart()` not until the returned promise resolves.
-* `CommunicationManager.observeRaw()` no longer emits messages that represent other Coaty communication event types.
+* `CommunicationManager.observeRaw()` no longer emits messages for non-raw Coaty communication event types.
 * Add [namespacing
   concept](https://coatyio.github.io/coaty-js/man/developer-guide/#namespacing)
   to isolate different Coaty applications (see `CommunicationOptions.namespace`